-Visit the Mass.gov resources page for the latest information on the COVID-19 outbreak.
+Visit the Mass.gov resources page for information on COVID-19.

 Small Business Strong is a partnership between several organizations across the Commonwealth created to provide high-quality services to Massachusetts small businesses to help them bridge through the current economic crisis, with a particular focus on those that are minority- and women-owned, at no cost to small business owners.
 It provides access to a group of professional volunteers, able to provide guidance and advice on how to best addresses challenges they may be facing, and further consultation in the areas of Finance and Accounting, Operations, Marketing and Digital, Human Resources and Law.
 Visit the Small Business Strong website at www.smallbstrong.com.
 Merrimack Valley Strong, an outgrowth of Small Business Strong, is scheduled to launch in August 2021.

 The Massachusetts Executive Office of Labor and Workforce Development and the Department of Unemployment Assistance are coordinating with the U.S. Department of Labor to assist workers and employers that are impacted by COVID-19.
 The latest information, including frequently asked questions, can be found on the Mass.gov resources